migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-03-29 Fri: This week i was working with Ulad and Diego on devnet shard 1 recovering.
+Additionally, i'm working on the implementation of Groth16 in Solidity, with a specific focus on creating a reproducible working example.

+---

 2024-03-22 Fri: This week, i was investigating an issue preventing progress on devnet.
 I've found that the issue was originally caused by out of space error.
-We working with Gheis on fix.
+We are working with Gheis on a fix.

 ---